-3.1.
+3.1.1.
 Site Level Mass Balance

-Triple S procedures must be followed by each Cargill-operated site (both owned and rented) involved in the Triple S program on a Mass Balance basis as illustrated in Figure 1 below.
+Physical Mass Balance, which allows them to maintain separate accounting systems, through which they ensure that the delivered volumes of 3S-verified soy or derived products correspond to the volumes of 3S-verified soy or derived products entering their unit.3S procedures must be followed by each Cargill-operated site (both owned and rented) involved in the 3S program on a Mass Balance basis as illustrated in Figure 1 below.

 Figure 1.
-Mass Balance Model for the Triple S program
+Mass Balance Model for the 3S program for soy, corn and canola